 Friday afternoon, January 18, 2019

-In the afternoon, we went ashore again, this time at Prince Phillip’s Steps, named in honor of Queen Elizabeth’s husband when he visited this island.
+In the afternoon, we went ashore again, this time at Prince Philip’s Steps, named in honor of Queen Elizabeth’s husband when he visited this island.
 Before disembarking, our zodiac driver brought us to a spot on the walls of the cliff where Fur Seals were sitting.
 The Fur Seal is actually a sea lion, it received its name because of its fur.
 These animals have been hunted in the past for their skins.

 After arriving at the steps, we hiked 90 feet up a rocky stairway through a narrow fissure to the cliff top, with the “steps” still slippery from the rain.
 Once at the top, the trail traverses a Palo Santo (holy tree) forest, where we saw red-footed boobies and Nazca boobies nesting.
 Oil from the Palo Santo tree is sometimes used in aromatherapy, and the wood can be burned like incense.
 It’s used in traditional ceremonies to ward off bad energy.
 Genovesa’s volcanic rock is slowly being broken up by plants, an early step in the process of creating soil.